Premiair

 Premiair is an aviation services and aircraft management operator based in Indonesia, serving domestic and international markets.
-The company is headquartered at Halim Perdanakusuma Airport in Jakarta.
+The company is headquartered at Halim Perdanakusuma International Airport in Jakarta.

 In 2008, Premiair earned to Indonesia's top safety rank.
 It is one of only four Indonesian airlines that is allowed to fly to the European Union.

 Business line

 The airport offers VIP and corporate charter services, aircraft management services, ground handling and fixed-base operation services, hangar services, aircraft sales, oil and gas producers services.